-Details of all investments held during the half year are included in Appendix A attached.
+Details of all investments held from April 2011 to 31 December 2011 are included in Appendix A attached.

 Details of the weighted average investment returns for each month and the quarter as a whole are shown in the table below together with the average overnight, 7 day and 3 month London Inter Bank Offer Rates (LIBOR) as a bench mark to the rates received by the Council.